yonch/opentelemetry-network/scratchpad/rc-hashmap.md

 - Handle utilities (all value access via RcHashMap)
   - Ref::slot_key(&self) -> DefaultKey
   - RcHashMap::access<'a>(&'a self, r: &Ref<K, V, S>) -> &'a V
     - Guaranteed alive while `Ref` exists; no Option needed.
+Panics if `r` does not belong to this map.
   - RcHashMap::access_mut<'a>(&'a mut self, r: &Ref<K, V, S>) -> &'a mut V
     - Runs cleanup first; guaranteed alive while `Ref` exists; no Option needed.
+Panics if `r` does not belong to this map.
   - Ref::refcount(&self) -> usize
 - Maintenance
   - shrink_to_fit(&mut self) — cleans dropped slots and shrinks internal storage.